HUMAN UNDERSTANDING LAYER FOR AI SYSTEMS

 Supportive, not competitive.

-Designed to improve alignment and interpretability through real usage signals.
+Designed to improve AI alignment with human understanding through real usage signals.

 explorations